cwebley/ki/README.md

 -purposedful rivals/ big matchups?

 -stats route to return a players best character in certain categories. accept time stamp query or tourney name"

+stats not accounted for:
+	values
+	streaks
+	teams
+	rivalries